Structure Formation independent of Cold Dark Matter: Acknowledgments

 \section{Acknowledgments}

+The present article is a continuation and extension of an earlier article~\cite{Miedema-Leeuwen-2003}, written in collaboration with Willem van Leeuwen: \url{http://cosmology.minerva83.nl}

-The authors should like to take the opportunity of thanking Marie-Louise Pennings \textsc{ma} (lecturer of English at the \textsc{nlda}) for her assistance in discovering the intricacies of the English language.
+The author should like to take the opportunity of thanking Marie-Louise Pennings \textsc{ma} (lecturer of English at the \textsc{nlda}) for her assistance in discovering the intricacies of the English language.